webfactory/WebfactoryIcuTranslationBundle/README.md

 The following examples show translation messages for several common use cases.

+### Placeholder Substitution ###

+Message placeholders are enclosed by curly braces and will be substituted during formatting:

+    Hello {name}!

+Things get more interesting when parameter type are involved, which require a special treatment depending on the locale.

+The following message uses correct thousands separators depending on the locale:

+    In this course, {number_of_participants, number} are participating.

+This means, that the value 1024 would be shown as "1,024" for the locale "en", whereas in german ("de") "1.024" is used as representation.

 ### Gender Specific Translations ###

 Conditions can be used to realize gender specific translations.